 What will I be able to do when I finish the course?

-A civil engineering qualification travels well – you can work anywhere in the world and across almost any industry sector.
-Graduates of this programme will be qualified to:
+A civil engineering qualification travels well - allowing graduates to work anywhere in the world and across almost any industry sector.
+Graduates are qualified to:

 - Quantify and estimate costs for civil engineering works.

 What are the minimum entry requirements?